ADORSYS-GIS/e2e-banking-app/docs/backend_guide.md

 # Project Overview

-The Power Payment Backend is a cutting-edge system designed to facilitate seamless money transfers between users through a Progressive Web App (PWA).
-The primary purpose of the project is to provide a secure and user-friendly platform for users to send and receive money electronically.
+The Power Payment Backend is a cutting-edge system designed to facilitate seamless money transfers between users.

-The target audience for this project includes individuals, businesses, and organizations that require a reliable and efficient payment solution.
-Whether it's friends splitting bills, businesses paying suppliers, or organizations distributing funds, the Power Payment Backend caters to a wide range of users.

-By offering a convenient and intuitive user interface, along with robust security measures, the project aims to provide a hassle-free experience for users when transferring funds.
-The system is designed to be scalable, ensuring it can handle a growing user base and high transaction volumes.
+By offering robust security measures and scalability, the project aims to provide a hassle-free experience for users when transferring funds.
+The system is designed to handle a growing user base and high transaction volumes.

 With its advanced technology stack and meticulous attention to detail, the Power Payment Backend sets out to meet the needs of users who value simplicity, speed, and security in their financial transactions.
+It serves as a reliable and efficient backend infrastructure for facilitating electronic money transfers.

 # Architecture and Technologies

-The Power Pay Backend is a robust and highly efficient system that facilitates seamless money transfers between users through a state-of-the-art progressive web application (PWA).
-It comprises multiple components, including the Power Pay Store, the Power Pay Service, SMS Gateway, Power Pay App, and a scalable and secured Database.
-The different components will be explained in the following lines.
+The backend architecture consists of several key components, including the Power Payment Service, SMS Gateway, Power Payment App, and a scalable and secure database.
+In the following sections, we will provide detailed explanations of each of these components.

 ![Alt text](image.png)